simul/simul.github.io/classes/env/skykeyframer.md

 But setting properties of active keyframes causes recalculation, which will interrupt the program for a short time, so it is recommended not to do this frequently outside of tools and testing.

-To ensure that no recalculation takes place, the function <a href="../../ref/simul/sky/skykeyframer/getnextmodifiablekeyframe">GetNextModifiableKeyframe()</a> and <a href="../../ref/simul/sky/skykeyframer/getnextmodifiablekeyframe">GetNextModifiableKeyframe()</a>
+To ensure that no recalculation takes place, the function [simul::sky::SkyKeyframer::GetNextModifiableKeyframe](/ref/simul/sky/skykeyframer/getnextmodifiablekeyframe)

 can be used to get a pointer to the keyframe after those currently being interpolated or used for table-generation.
 You can change its properties freely.